Drug information

 For more details on the studies listed above, see the Health Professional version of this drug summary.

-Other studies looking at vesatolimod have been completed or are ongoing.
+Other studies looking at vesatolimod have been completed.
 These include the following Phase 1 trials.

-• GS-US-382-1450 (NCT02858401): A Phase 1b dose-escalation study that evaluated the safety and virologic effect of vesatolimod in adults with HIV who had viral suppression on ART.
-This study has been completed, and results are published in Clin Infect Dis (2021).14
+- GS-US-382-1450 (NCT02858401): A Phase 1b dose-escalation study that evaluated vesatolimod's safety and effect on viral load in adults with HIV who had viral suppression on ART.
+This study has been completed, and results are published in Clin Infect Dis (2021).17

 What side effects might vesatolimod cause?
 What side effects might vesatolimod cause?